Zhamani1z/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Send project on c programming.
+Second project on c programming.
 0x01-variables_if_else_while.